hackforla/VRMS/README.md

 The application uses MongoDB and the team has a few databases for differing environments.
 Below are instructions on how to connect to the different databases used for development.

 1. Shared Staging Development database: This database is maintained by the team.
-Post inthe #vrms-dev channel to see who has access if you have any issues.
+Post in the #vrms-dev channel to see who has access if you have any issues.
 This db has data useful for developming

    1. Navigate to the [Get up and running](#get-up-and-running) section and find the credentials link.
    1. Add the mongoDB credential listed in the `DATABASE_URL` variable to your `backend/.env` file.